 Insulin is a fat storing hormone because it increases the major fat storing enzyme in the body called lipoprotein lipase (LPL).
 It also does two other nasty things that make fat loss very difficult when it is around in larger amounts: decrease hormone sensitive lipase (HSL) the major fat burning enzyme AND slow fat oxidation by suppression of CPT-1 (the rate limiting step in fat burning).

 So, decrease insulin and fat storage is slowed while fat release and burning is sped up.
-You can decrease insulin by decreasing calories (which often results in severe compensatory eating reactions leading to yo-yo dieting) or by decreasing carbs.
+You can decrease insulin by decreasing calories or by decreasing carbs (all else being equal a lower calorie diet is typically a lower carb diet than one was eating before, and a lower carb diet is a lower calorie diet too.
+People seem to forget this when debating this issue.
 Since carbs are the major promoter of insulin, many people simply say cut carbs and that’s that.
 This is where those who subscribe to the “fat can’t make you fat” stop their story.

 3 fat storing hormones you probably never heard of

 The hunger hormone ghrelin (the intermittent fasting crowd is likely going to dislike me for this one) is also a fat storing hormone.
 Ghrelin is released when we forgo food.
-Not only does it induce hunger AND cravings for sugary fatty and salty foods, but it also increases the action of LPL and even results in more LPL being made so that when you do eat……you get fatter quicker.
+Not only may it directly induce hunger AND cravings for sugary fatty and salty foods (research here & here & here), it has direct actions on the hypothalamus aiding fat storage (research here) and also increases the action of LPL and even results in more LPL being made so that when you do eat (research here)……you get fatter quicker.
 This is because ghrelin increases the mRNA expression of LPL.

 Ghrelin should probably be called the yo-yo weight gain hormone, and those who practice eating less and exercising more are unwittingly raising their ghrelin and fat storing potential.
 The fact that ghrelin has some positive effects, like raising HGH, does not change these negative consequences.
 If and when fasters and low calorie dieters resume normal eating, fat gain comes and comes quickly.
-And this is largely due to ghrelin (Ever meet anyone coming off strict diet restriction and getting fat quick?
-That is ghrelin at work).
+And this may largely be due to ghrelin (Ever meet anyone coming off strict diet restriction and getting fat quick?
+Is that ghrelin at work?)

 The worst fat storing combination (fat & starch/sugar)